semente/bak/README.md

 ### Description

-*bak* creates a backup of the current directory to one or more `DEST` in local or remote hosts.
-Backups are always encrypted and signed by GnuPG (PGP)-you must have a personal key configured for the user running `bak`.
+Bak creates a backup of the current directory to one or more `DEST` in local or remote hosts.
+Backups are always encrypted and signed by GnuPG-you must have a PGP key configured for the user running `bak`.

 **Incremental backups are done by default** and are based on the last modification time of the file `.bak` (*lastfile*) located in the